 The traditional ingredient in mothballs is naphthalene, a compound that can cause serious health problems, especially for children.
 More recent mothball formulations replace naphthalene with paradichlorobenzene, a slightly less toxic compound, but one that can still cause dizziness and nausea.

 Video of the Day

-Both chemicals, which are possible carcinogens, enter the air through sublimation -- mothballs change from a solid to a vapor state without becoming a liquid.
-If you can smell the characteristic odor of mothballs, it means that solid pieces are in the vicinity, although they might be too small to see.
+Both chemicals, which are possible carcinogens, enter the air through sublimation.
+In other words, mothballs change from a solid to a vapor state without becoming a liquid.
+If you can pick up the characteristic mothball smell, it means that solid pieces are in the vicinity, although they might be too small to see.
 You need to eliminate these pieces to be rid of the odor.

 Clean the Floor and Walls

 If the residue is minor, a thorough cleaning may take care of the problem, but if the odor lingers, it's often because small particles have lodged in the pores of unfinished wood, in furniture fabrics, carpets and clothing.
 Clothing can be laundered, but removing particles from upholstery and carpeting isn't as easy.

 Heat and Ventilation

-Furniture that's too large to take outside should at least be moved close to a window with a strategically placed fan blowing the VOCs outside.
+Furniture that's too large to take outside should at least be moved close to a window with a strategically placed fan blowing smell outside.
 If it's impractical to raise the temperature in the room or use a space heater, you'll have to wait longer for the solids to sublimate and the smell to dissipate.

-Mothballs in drawers or closets can crumble, leaving small particles in the pores of the wood, and if assiduous cleaning doesn't remove all of these, you may have to seal the wood with varnish or paint to get rid of the odor.
+Mothballs in drawers or closets can crumble, leaving small particles in the pores of the wood.
+If cleaning doesn't remove all of these, you may have to seal the wood with varnish or paint to get rid of the odor.
 Running an ozone generator may help, but keep in mind that ozone is a pollutant and can create another, more serious, odor problem.